veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 **Remark:** In contrast to the time-harmonic case, the long time average of polychromatic light depends on the time $t$ at which the average is taken.
 However, we assume in this chapter that the fields are omitted by sources that are **stationary**.
 The property of stationarity implies that the average over the time interval of long length $T$ does not depend on the time that the average is taken.
 Many light sources, in particular conventional lasers, are stationary.
 (However, a laser source which emits short high-power pulses cannot be considered as a stationary source).
 We furthermore assume that the fields are **ergodic**, which means that taking the time-average over a long time interval amounts to the same as taking the average over the ensemble of possible fields.
-It can be shown that this property implies that the limit $T\rightarrow \infty$ in {eq}`eq.averageII` indeed exists{cite:p}`mandel_wolf`.
+It can be shown that this property implies that the limit $T\rightarrow \infty$ in Eq. {eq}`eq.averageII` indeed exists{cite:p}`mandel_wolf`.